The water resistance of electric scooters is a little more complicated than you might think.

 At the risk of sounding like an equivocating lawyer…”What do you mean by waterproof?
 Does it count if it’s just not not waterproof?
 And define ‘water’!”

 In all seriousness, there’s some nuance worth understanding before you venture out into the wet.

-Nearly all electric scooters are water-resistant for brief splashes (an IPX4 rating).
-Many can withstand light rain or occasional puddles (IPX5).
-Very few are rated for heavy rain or deep puddles (IPX6 or higher).
+No electric scooters are fully waterproof, but nearly all electric scooters are water-resistant for brief splashes (an IPX4 rating).
+Many can withstand light rain or occasional puddles (IPX5), and some are even rated for heavy rain or deep puddles (IPX6 or higher).